Student Voice & Leadership

 In partnership with Place2Be, our Mental Health Ambassadors are experts in the field, and aim to raise awareness of positive mental health, lead on assemblies, visit home rooms to deliver information on strategies, where to get support, external helplines and support amongst many other things, in addition to leading on activities every half term during tutor time.

 The top 25 students in each year group who demonstrate the most effective LORIC behaviours and have accumulated the most points are awarded the role of LORIC Leaders.
 These students model excellent learner behaviours always, leading by example and supporting others.

 Working alongside local charity Believe UK on the It is that Deep campaign, our students have been educated and begun to raise awareness of sexism, sexual harassment and violence.
-At present, our Year 10 and 11 students have trained to become sexual harassment Ambassadors, and we plan to roll out the Ambassador programme to younger year groups in the near future.
+At present, our Year 10 and 11 students have trained to become Ambassadors, and we plan to roll out the Ambassador programme to younger year groups in the near future.